HERITAGE - 11: 1066 AND ALL THAT - More Than a Battle near Hastings

 Compared with what happened in the pre-1066 era, during Eadward's reign, the time known as the 'Conquest' was awash with risings, rebellion, oppression and intrigue.
 Understanding the era isn't hard, it's the detail that might fox you.
 What happened, where, why?
 Marc Morris's book goes a long way to explaining the what, the where and the why - even the how.

-William had large areas of the north wasted in 1069 after his timber castles in York were destroyed, to show who ruled
+To show who ruled, William had large areas of the north wasted in 1069 after his timber castles in York were destroyed.

 Many Englishmen went into exile after the siege of Ely, when William and his men found their way onto the Isle after William tricked Abbot Thurstan into believing he was about to hand Ely's property to his barons in return for defeating the rebels.
 Thurstan revealed a route onto the isle that would not be defended.